-"Unity in Diversity," a weekly television program, can be seen on Mondays and Wednesdays on Charter Communications channel 21.
+"Unity in Diversity," a weekly television program, can be seen on Mondays at noon and Wednesdays at 5:30 pm on Charter Communications channel 21.
 Each week, viewers may experience leaders and representatives of a variety of local faith communities, sharing their message in a non-threatening manner.
-Host and producer of these programs is The Reverend Leo McIlrath, coordinator of Corpus Christi Community of Connecticut and ecumenical chaplain to the Lutheran Home of Southbury.
+Programs for June 9 to August 27 have been announced by The Reverend Leo McIlrath, host and creator of "Unity In Diversity."

 The town's oldest church continued its 300th anniversary celebration on May 18, with a Colonial-era style Sabbath Worship Service.
 Members of Newtown Congregational Church were invited to first gather on Sunday morning outside Newtown Meeting House on Main Street, which was the first home for NCC.
 Shane DeMarche served as the morning’s drummer, calling those who wished to attend services to gather with ministers in front of 31 Main Street.
 Shortly before 10 am, the group proceeded from the meeting house to the current Newtown Congregational Church location at 14 West Street.
 Once all arrived at the church the traditions continued, including the seating of women on one side of the sanctuary and men on the other, deacons sitting on a bench facing those in the sanctuary, and tithing men charged with keeping order during the service.